sandbox-bio/sandbox.bio/src/content/datepro-02-data-retrieval/steps/Step03.md

 We should note that `curl` still prints some progress information into the terminal.

-<Alert>In your local terminal the progress information will more detailed.</Alert>
+> In your local terminal the progress information will more detailed.

 #### Standard error output